 If your home has garden beds against the foundation, mulch that's been there for years, or paving that's level with the slab, the inspection zone is worth checking before anything else.
 I find a buried slab edge on most inspections of older Sydney properties — it's the rule, not the exception.
 Most of the time, the fix is straightforward.

-Book a termite inspection (see termite inspections) at activetermitecontrol.com.au or call 0405 790 927.
+Book a termite inspection Termite Inspections at activetermitecontrol.com.au or call 0405 790 927.
 I'll tell you what the inspection zone looks like and what — if anything — needs to happen.

 Need help?
 Call Nick